 Her bedroom is not very well lit, but I did that on purpose to set the mood.
 Same goes for the second bedroom, which I turned into a study.
 Always take advantage of a huge window when creating a small reading nook.

 Her kitchen is quite simple, and the ingredients on the shelf give me the impression that she likes to cook.
 Perhaps she’ll aspire to become the greatest chef in town?
-Nothing is ever set in stone, but The Sims is like a clean canvas for each character.
-This is one of the reasons this game maintains a sense of continuity and “freshness”.

 So there’s everything to keep in mind each time you decorate your sim’s home.
 Remember, Creatively use the space you have, add objects that reflect a sim’s past, and always be sure to add decor that paves the way for their future.
 Look around your home!
 What does it say about you?
 When I do it, I conclude that I utilize space to make messes…and my past is a mess…and I’m heading towards a future of huge messiness.
 Sounds about right.